-4.2.4 Creating the mixed samples
+5.2.4 Creating the mixed samples

 The mixed samples were designed so that at least 50 per cent of the capacitor models of an appliance category were represented in each liquid mixed sample of non-polarised cylindrical capacitors.
 In the mixed samples from aluminium e-caps, at least half of all manufacturers of capacitors in this appliance category should be represented.
-The samples must be representative in the sense that the models in the mixed sample should be represented in the same ratios as in the base sample.
-The samples were prepared and analysed in several batches.
+The samples must be representative in the sense that the models in the mixed sample should be represented in several batches.
 Following the analysis of the first aluminium e-caps, the sampling strategy was changed with the aim of covering all manufacturers in the mixed sample.
 The manufacturers whose models were only occasionally found in the sample were excluded.
 The reason for this was the insight after the first analysis that the peaks in the GCMS were cleanly separable and no noise was generated by mineral oils, which generate a signal in the GCMS over the entire retention period.
 The requirement for representative distribution of the capacitors for these samples was therefore abandoned.
 Table 11 shows the chosen test strategy and the desired coverage.
-In addition, the laboratory number of the mixed samples is identified
+In addition, the laboratory number of the mixed samples is identified.